akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 		My role
 	</h3>
 	<p>
-		Ola shutlle is built for daily commuters.
-I studied existing transportation system and mapped out a user journey of potential consumers to identify their paint points and figure out what success means to them.
-This helped me in setting up mettings with stakeholders and understand how business will help address those concerns and what success means for business.
+		Ola Shuttle is built for daily commuters.
+I studied existing transportation system and mapped out a user journey of potential consumers. to identify their paint points and figure out what success means to them.
+This helped me in setting up meetings with stakeholders and understand how business will help address those concerns and what success means for business.
 	</p>
 	<p>
-		I then regualrly made end to end mockups and tested them with daily commuters to get clarity.
-After which I showed best possible approch to stakeholders and senior designers and took feedback.
-This iterative approach helped me ship out a world class product which is now being used by millions of users daily.
+		I then regularly made end to end mockups and tested them with daily commuters to get clarity.
+After which I showed best possible approach to stakeholders and senior designers and took feedback.
+This iterative approach helped me ship out a world-class product which is now being used by millions of users daily.
 	</p>
 	<p>
 		It took us 3 months to role out the MVP and another month to improve